ijkeller/reading-notes/201/class-04.md

 - does absolute positioning need the parent element to be set to relative?
 - how does box-sizing: border-box; relate to this
 - how memory and variables work, a little deep for me now
+- how are information types objects? ex string and number